 - Making improvements to the existing two HOV lanes for six miles from Route 234 to the Prince William Parkway and for two miles from the Springfield Interchange to Edsall Road

 - Widening the existing HOV lanes from two lanes to three lanes for 14 miles from the Prince William Parkway to the Edsall Road area

 - Adding new or improved access points in the areas of Garrisonville Road, Joplin Road, Prince William Parkway, Fairfax County Parkway, Franconia-Springfield Parkway, I-495 and the vicinity of Edsall Road

 Does the project include new park-and-ride lots or other transit improvements?

 Alongside the 95 Express Lanes, VDOT is delivering new commuter lots, expanding existing lots and improving access at a number of Park and Rides located in the I-95 corridor.

-- By 2020 there will be an additional 1,000 spaces at Staffordboro Blvd. and 1,000 spaces will be added in Fredericksburg/Spotsylvania County at Gordon Blvd.
+- By 2020 there will be an additional 1,000 spaces at Staffordboro Boulevard and 1,000 spaces will be added in Fredericksburg/Spotsylvania County at Gordon Boulevard